 The Hamadryas baboon is a species of Old World monkey known for its strength and size.
 They are exceptionally smart creatures.
 The silver manes and pink faces of mature males of this species are easily recognizable characteristics.

 They were worshiped as messengers of Thoth, the Egyptian deity of knowledge, in ancient Egypt.
 That’s why you sometimes hear people refer to them as “Sacred baboons.”
 These creatures are now only present in Ethiopia, Somalia, Saudi Arabia, and Yemen, but they were once widespread throughout Egypt.
 The natural range of the Hamadryas baboon is the farthest north of all baboon species.
 Large groups of these primates, numbering in the hundreds, have been observed.

 Hamadryas baboons are nocturnal in their habits and prefer to sleep throughout the day.
 They are terrestrial; however, they favor sleeping in trees or on cliffs.
 The social structure of these monkeys is quite intricate, with males actively herding and controlling groups of anything from one to nine females and their young.

 They form tight-knit groups called “clans.”
 A subordinate “follower” male, usually linked to the dominant male, is also present in each group.
-Members of the group do things like resting, moving about, and eating as a unit.
+Group members do things like resting, moving about, and eating as a unit.
 Occasionally, groups will come together to create bands.
-Hamadryas baboons often congregate in large groups called troops, which can number several hundred strong.
+Hamadryas baboons often congregate in large groups called troops, numbering several hundred strong.

 The Hamadryas baboon is an omnivore, meaning that it eats both plant and animal matter.
 It mostly subsists on fruit, tree gums, acacia seeds, acacia blossoms, seeds, grass, rhizomes, corms, roots, tubers, tiny vertebrates, insects, and eggs.